YunHsiao/Crysknife/README.md

 The global section applies the rule to all subdirectories inside `SourcePatch` folder, while custom sections with relative file/directory paths can be used to limit the effective scope of the rules.

-The switches section declares custom switch variables that can be referenced from any rule.
+The variables section declares custom variables that can be referenced with `${VariableName}` in any value.

+Any value can be preceded by `!` to indicate a reverse predicate (satisfies if condition is not met).

 ### Supported Rules